 Requirement.
 Beginning July 1, 2006, all associations are required to adopt election rules.
 (Civ Code §5105(a).)
 Failure to do so may result in costly legal challenges that could void election results.
 Beginning January 1, 2020, significant changes were made to the Davis-Stirling Act related to director elections.
-The changes require all homeowner association election rules in California to be amended.
-Election rules must contain the following:
+The changes require all homeowner association election rules in California be amended.
+Election rules should contain the following:

 Applicable Elections.
 As provided for in Civil Code §5100, applicable elections include:

 - election of directors